BerkeleyLibrary/tind/README.md

    docs are inconsistent in their use of "token" and "key".
 The UI calls it a "key", so that's the term we use here.)

-These can be set directly, via accessors in the `UCBLIT::TIND::Config` module;
+These can be set directly, via accessors in the `BerkeleyLibrary::TIND::Config` module;
 if they are not set, a value will be read from the environment, and if no value is present in the environment and Rails is loaded, from the Rails application configuration (`Rails.application.config`).